aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 ### OpenType Font Format ###

-`OpenType` Font format or OTF was developed by a collaboration of Adobe and Microsoft.
+`OpenType` Font format or `OTF` was developed by a collaboration of Adobe and Microsoft.
 This format is an extension of `TrueType` format.

-OpenType fonts are containers built on rules of `TrueType` format.
-This container can hold TrueType as well as PostScript data.
-In addition, OpenType fonts may contain new data types that are absent in `TrueType` format.
+`OpenType` fonts are containers built on rules of `TrueType` format.
+This container can hold `TrueType` as well as `PostScript` data.
+In addition, `OpenType` fonts may contain new data types that are absent in `TrueType` format.
-Fonts that contain PostScript data have extension `.otf` and those that contain TrueType fonts have extension `.ttf`.
+Fonts that contain `PostScript` data have extension `.otf` and those that contain `TrueType` fonts have extension `.ttf`.

-Alike `TrueType` format, each OpenType font uses one file to store information about outlines, metrics, and service data.
+Alike `TrueType` format, each `OpenType` font uses one file to store information about outlines, metrics, and service data.
 One the same file can be set in Windows and Macintosh operating systems.

-OpenType fonts use the multi-bite coding system Unicode which spans almost all world languages.
-OpenType fonts can also have a manufacturer’s digital signature which lets the operating system define the font origin and to find out if it was modified.
+`OpenType` fonts use the multi-byte coding system Unicode which spans almost all world languages. `OpenType` fonts can also have a manufacturer’s digital signature which lets the operating system define the font origin and to find out if it was modified.

-Because of the better-compressing methods, OpenType fonts are faster to send over the network and take less space on a drive.
+Because of the better-compressing methods, `OpenType` fonts are faster to send over the network and take less space on a drive.

 `OpenType` format has its typographic rules.
 The main feature of them is that the terms character and [*glyph*](https://docs.aspose.com/font/net/what-is-font/glyph/) are separate.
 Every character is defined by default with a basic glyph and the order of placement in the text.
 Applying additional rules to one or several characters may change their mutual arrangement or replace basic glyphs with alternative ones.

-Adobe InDesign and Adobe Photoshop were the first applications that supported OpenType typography rules.
-By 2023 Adobe will not have supported `Type1` format anymore, supporting `OpenType` format instead.
+Adobe InDesign and Adobe Photoshop were the first applications that supported `OpenType` typography rules.
+By 2023 Adobe will not have supported [*Type1*](https://docs.aspose.com/font/net/what-is-font/font-formats/#type-1-font-format) format anymore, supporting `OpenType` format instead.

 ### Embedded OpenType Font Format ###

 `Embedded OpenType` or `EOT` format.
-It is a compact format of OpenType fonts embedded into web pages.
+It is a compact format of `OpenType` fonts embedded into web pages.
 The format is developed by Microsoft.
 The format has the next peculiarities:
-- Because of using LZ compression and including only necessary characters into a font, OpenType files are compact.
+- Because of using LZ compression and including only necessary characters into a font, `OpenType` files are compact.
 - The simplicity of embedding fonts into web pages may lead to uncontrolled spread of copyrighted fonts. `EOT` format has functions that prevent such violations.
-- As EOT fonts have only a part of the number of characters the of original font the price of font copy is smaller.
+- As `EOT` fonts have only a part of the number of characters the of original font the price of font copy is smaller.
-- Another feature of the font is that if the EOT font fails another available font will be used.
+- Another feature of the font is that if the `EOT` font fails another available font will be used.
 So the page will always be readable.

 The drawback of the font is that it is proprietary and supported only by Internet Explorer.

 ### Type 1 Font Format ###

 `Type 1` format came to market along with the PostScript programming language in 1984.
-Because of this, the format is also called Postscript Type 1.
+Because of this, the format is also called `Postscript Type 1`.

 Font of `Type 1` format is a special form of the program Postscript and the file format, which is oriented on describing the font.

 `Type 1` format is recognized by printers and computers either by built-in interpreters or by additional utilities like  Adobe Type Manager.
 This technology is present in Microsoft Windows and Macintosh OS X.
-The peculiarity of Type 1  fonts is that they do not support Unicode coding standards.
+The peculiarity of `Type 1`  fonts is that they do not support Unicode coding standards.

-Type 1 font for Microsoft may consist of the next files:
+`Type 1` font for Microsoft may consist of the next files:
 - Print Font Binary file (`.pfb` extension).
 The file includes information about outlines.
 - Adobe Font Metrics (`.afm` extension).
 The file has information about glyph width and kerning.
 - Setup information File (`.inf` extension).
 Has the additional information for installation.
 - Print Font Metrics (`.pfm` extension).
-The file is generated during the installation process based on the information from INF and AFM files.
-After this only PFM and PFB files are used.
+The file is generated during the installation process based on the information from `INF` and `AFM` files.
+After this only `PFM` and `PFB` files are used.

-Font Type 1 for Macintosh consists of a suitcase file and a printer file.
+Font `Type 1` for Macintosh consists of a suitcase file and a printer file.
 If you have one typeface you may have one suitcase file and four printer files (for `normal`, `bold`, `italic` and `bold italic` styles).
 Or you may get eight files, one suitcase for each font style plus four printer files.

 `Type 1` format has next drawbacks: